AlirezaDolatnezhad/Intern-Issues/.github/ISSUE_TEMPLATE/software-02-clean-code.md

         - [ ] After fixing all comments ask reviewers to approve your PR

-        - [ ] When the other team approved, ask your junior mentor to review your PR
+        - [ ] When the other team approved, ask your mentors to review your PR

-        - [ ] When you junior mentor approved, ask your senior mentor to review your PR

         - [ ] When they approved, you can merge your PR to master branch